DeekshithReddyA/Deepfake-Detection/README.md

 ### Flask Backend

 The Flask backend handles the model loading, preprocessing of input files, and prediction.
-It also includes endpoints to serve the React frontend and manage API requests.
+It also includes endpoints to serve the Next.js frontend and manage API requests.

-### React Frontend
+### Next.js Frontend

-The React frontend provides a user-friendly interface for uploading files and viewing the classification results.
+The Next.js frontend provides a user-friendly interface for uploading files and viewing the classification results.
 It uses `react-dropzone` for drag-and-drop functionality and communicates with the Flask backend to fetch predictions.

 ## Contributions